marialma/marialma.github.io/README.md

 Hi, I'm Maria Ma.
 I got my MPH from the [UC Berkeley School of Public Health](http://sph.berkeley.edu/), with a focus in [Infectious Disease and Vaccinology](http://microbe.berkeley.edu).
 I took a bunch of classes in the [Epidemiology department](https://grad.berkeley.edu/program/epidemiology/).
 My undergraduate degree was in [Microbiology](http://microbiology.ucdavis.edu).

-In my past life, I was a synthetic biologist working on filamentous fungi and yeast, [making](https://www.google.com/patents/WO2016062857A1?cl=pt) [enzymes](http://www.google.com.pg/patents/WO2016062855A1?cl=en).
+In my past life, I was a synthetic biologist working on filamentous fungi and yeast, [making](https://www.google.com/patents/WO2016062857A1?cl=pt) [enzymes](http://www.google.com.pg/patents/WO2016062855A1?cl=en) and [yeast](https://ethanolproducer.com/articles/dupont-launches-synerxia-fermentation-system-13456))

-I am based in the San Francisco Bay Area, and am currently working as a contract Epidemiologist for LA County Department of Public Health.
-Previously, I [worked for a digital global health nonprofit](http://medicmobile.org) as an Data Scientist.
+I am based in the San Francisco Bay Area, and am currently working as a data analyst for the value-based care company [Aledade](https://aledade.com/).
+Previously, I was an Epidemiologist for [LA County Department of Public Health](http://publichealth.lacounty.gov/), and a Data Scientist/ Impact Analyst at a [global health nonprofit](http://medicmobile.org).
 Email me at i.am.maria.ma at gmail.

 ## What I Do
 I move numbers around, deduplicate records, set up automation.
 I write reproducible statistical analysis code (R), turn data into figures, then write about those figures in the most accessible way I can.
 Sometimes, I turn these into packages for internal use.
-Most of what I do is data cleaning.
-A lot of the data in the sector I'm currently employed in is not ready for big time data science tools; it's a big enough problem to understand data quality, let alone do machine learning.

-I also do analyses to drive product improvements, and create trainings to help the organization become more data driven.
+Most of what I do is data cleaning and setting up adhoc "databases".

+I like creating tools for other people to use, to help the organization use their data better.
+This includes both dashboards and other automation tools, using whatever interface is most accessible to my teammates.
+My current work has me in a role where much of that work is done with Google Sheets and Microsoft Excel.
+* *PS: I am very good at Google Sheets*

 ## What I'm Good At
 I love designing elegant studies, using both observational data and setting up data collection.
 This mostly means I'm great at thinking about *causal inference*.